Secret Server Performance and Sizing Guide

 Engine Sizing per Site

 DEs handle discovery, heartbeats, RPC, and other tasks.
-Sites are logical groupings of DEs, often aligned with geographical or network boundaries.
+Sites are logical groupings of DEs, often aligned with geographical/network boundaries.
 Proper sizing ensures balanced workloads and high availability.

-- Workload balance: Limit discovery to 50–60% of DE capacity for heartbeats, RPC, and more.
+- Workload Balance: Limit discovery to 50–60% of DE capacity for heartbeats, RPC, and more. (see Discovery Operations, Heartbeats (HB), and Remote Password Changes (RPC)).

 - Redundancy: Deploy 2+ DEs per site for N+1 redundancy.

-- Discovery-driven sizing: Calculate DEs based on discovery needs.
-Estimate occupancy: discovery scan duration or scan interval).
+- Discovery-Driven Sizing: Calculate DEs based on discovery needs (Discovery Operations).
+Estimate occupancy: (discovery scan duration / scan interval).
 If >50–60%, add DEs.

 - Recommendation: 2 DEs per site (redundancy, low occupancy).
 For 8-hour scans, consider 3 DEs.
 Monitor CPU and RabbitMQ.

-- Recommendation: Deploy 4 DEs per site (12 total), ensuring <50% occupancy.
-Adjust for heartbeats and RPC.
+- Recommendation: Deploy 4 DEs/site (12 total), ensuring <50% occupancy.
+Adjust for heartbeats/RPC (Heartbeats (HB) and Remote Password Changes (RPC)).

 Combined Use Cases and Example Scenarios

-Prioritize sizing for the most resource-intensive or time-critical workload (for instance, session recording, discovery, or RPC with tight deadlines), then layer other requirements.
+Prioritize sizing for the most resource-intensive or time-critical workload (for instance, Session Recording, discovery/RPC with tight deadlines), then layer other requirements.

 -

-- Additional: 1–2 web nodes for UI or API if not covered.
+- Additional: 1–2 web nodes for UI/API if not covered.

 Initial: